algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Now, when implementing the queries, all we need to do is to call the `leaf` function:
+When implementing the queries, all we need to do is to call the `leaf` function to get the correct leaf index:

 ```c++
 void add(int k, int x) {